 I’ve been reading more into PCOS and one of the top ways to control the symptoms is diet and exercise.
 I exercised regularly before I became pregnant with James and I think it helped regulate my hormones and body in general, so I’ve started to get back into running and cardio.
 I have felt a big difference in my body and how I feel even if I don’t know if it’s helping anything else.
 Now I workout at least five days a week in the morning and I try to be as active as possible on weekends.
 There are some books that recommended not exercising or only doing gentle exercise during your period, but I prefer to follow what we’ve been taught forever is a cornerstone of health — regular exercise.
 Also, it’s not like I’m running a marathon every day.
 I’m jogging for like 30 minutes or doing a dance workout DVD.

-As for diet, I’ve read about how sugar, carbs (especially refined) and gluten can be bad if you have PCOS and throw your hormones out of whack.
+As for my fertility diet, I’ve read about how sugar, carbs (especially refined) and gluten can be bad if you have PCOS and throw your hormones out of whack.
 I am usually good about sticking to multigrain and brown rice and all that, but I definitely eat a lot more carbs than I used to and I think I sometimes use multigrain as an excuse to eat more than I should.
 And I also eat off James’ plate or sneak bites of muffin or cookie or whatever way more than I used to pre-my first pregnancy.
 I’ve also relied a lot on frozen dinners — and even the healthy ones probably have a lot of carbs, salt and chemicals.
 After work and putting James to bed, I’ve been too tired to cook but those frozen dinners can be packed with chemicals and carbs etc. even if they are technically calorie controlled.
 The idea of cutting back on carbs and gluten is not a favorable one for me (I’d live off carbs if I could), but I want a baby more than anything so I’m willing to try.
 Plus, I am so sick of the bloat and extra weight I’ve been carrying lately.
 I know some of it is from the hormones and fertility drugs, but it’s only making me feel worse about myself and my body, so if I can tweak my diet and exercise to help control some of that weight gain or at least not exasperate it, I am hoping that’ll make me feel better about my body and those good vibes in turn will help me get pregnant.
 (One of the books I read was very into the idea of positive thinking and reminding yourself constantly that you love your body and that you are fertile and can have a baby.
 For what it’s worth, I do think there is power in positive thinking and imagining and that infertility really messes with our heads and going down those rabbit holes of other people’s fertility struggles just makes it harder to believe it’ll happen for you, so I’m trying really hard to avoid that and to believe in my body and my fertility.)

 So in an effort to control my diet for optimum fertility, I’ve decided to cut gluten and carbs and sugar dramatically.
 I am also really focused on the right foods.
 Rather than worrying about calories, I’m really focused in making sure I’m getting lots of vegetables and protein and that I’m eating a wide range and more fish.
 Typically I have a salad or soup for lunch, but I’ve been mixing in salmon with sweet potatoes and veggies, which is a heavy lunch for me, because those are all superfoods recommended for fertility.
 I also read that I should be eating more red meat (lean and grassfed), which is something I don’t do, and less chicken.
 So I’m trying to limit my chicken intake to 2-3 times a week, which honestly, I’m not doing that great of a job of, but I feel like substituting in fish and other forms of protein when possible is a great start.